stevekirks/ollama-openwebui/README.md

 ### Performance

-It seems to take a while to respond on initial prompt (it doesnt seem to be fast at model switching), but afterwards is fairly responsive.
+It seems to take a while to respond on initial prompt (it doesnt seem to be fast at model switching), but afterwards is fairly responsive to single requests with the smaller models (<14B).
+See TEST_RESULTS.md for more.

-#### Some times with the T4 GPU
+#### Using the T4 GPU (AUD$14/day)
 Prompt: Why is the sky blue?
 Deepseek-r1:1.5B response time: 1s
 Deepseek-r1:8B response time: 25s
 Phi4 response time: 17s
+Deepseek-r1:70B response time: 4m

 Prompt: Write python to extract text from HTML content and save images locally.
 Deepseek-r1:1.5B response time: 8s